Acribbs/TallyNN/docs/getting_started/Installation.rst

 Next install the required software::

-  mamba install cgatcore samtools minimap2 subread
+  mamba install cgatcore samtools minimap2 subread python-levenshtein

 Then, at the moment, you will need to manually install the fork of umi tools.